Imperial Museum London is another must-see and free place in London. This is no less than a wonder.

 Car Park at or near the War Museum London

-For assist ahead of your visit contact the museum on 020 7416 5000.
-Also, If you were not able to contact the museum in advance, to get help before you starting your visit go to level 0 and request at the Information Desk.
+For help and assistant, you need to contact them ahead of your visit.
+Call the museum on 020 7416 5000.
+Also, if you could not contact the museum in advance, to get help before you start your visit, go to level 0 and request at the Information Desk.
+It’s better to clear your queries before you face some problem.
+This is indeed helpful.
+You can contact the help number whenever you have some questions.

 Opening Hours Imperial Museum London